 Ultimately, we uncovered three key takeaways from our partnership work with ReadWorks:

-To read more about how the LPS-ReadWorks partnership worked and teachers’ reactions to the product improvements, read the full case study here.
+To read more about how the LVP-ReadWorks partnership worked and teachers’ reactions to the product improvements, read the full case study here.

-If you are interested in learning more about becoming a partner with LPS, click here.
+If you are interested in learning more about becoming a partner with LVP, click here.